Back to Alabama

 Limits and Unknowns

-• The bill does not specify what happens if a police officer breaks this rule.
+• The bill does not say what happens if an officer uses a taser before restraining someone.

 Bill History